canonical/netbox/charm/docs/tutorial/getting-started.md

 ```

 If the host `netbox_hostname` can be resolved to the correct IP (the load balancer IP),
-you should be able to browse NetBox in the url http://netbox_hostname/netbox-tutorial-netbox
+you should be able to browse NetBox in the URL http://netbox_hostname/netbox-tutorial-netbox

 You can check the proxied endpoints with the command: